framboise-pi/MyPi-GrowBox/README.md

 # MyPi-GrowBox
+It does not any need internet connection.
+No online dependencies in .php.

 ## How / Comment
 [EN] Based on sensors, the main program witten in python, will write/append in a file all sensors datas with date and time.